matiaslindgren/satellite-routes/README.md

 ## TODO

 - Strip all unneeded dependencies and redundancies from the project
+- The satellite graph should not have duplicate edges at any point
 - Implement sensible random parameter generators for tests
 - Make tests for JavaScript?
 - Generate documentation with codox and host on github.io